ansys/pymechanical/docker/make_container.rst

 IT manager.

-Install Ansys Mechanical product
+Install Mechanical product
 --------------------------------

-To install Ansys Mechanical product on an Ubuntu machine you can follow :ref:`install_mechanical` if you are using the graphical user interface or :ref:`installing_ansys_in_wsl` for the command line interface.
+To install Mechanical product on an Ubuntu machine you can follow :ref:`install_mechanical` if you are using the graphical user interface or :ref:`installing_ansys_in_wsl` for the command line interface.
 The later approach can be reused with small changes in a